CELT Acels approved course CES Dublin

 As an approved Centre for the CELT, CES has a reputation for an outstanding level of teacher training.
 Our ACELS recognized course provide pre-service training for those who wish to enter the EFL profession at an initial level.
 Our courses are delivered by a team of highly qualified and experienced trainers, who are available to offer guidance, support and feedback to all participants.
 It is an intensive 4-week 120+ hour course, which takes place from Monday to Friday.

-28th May - 23rd June 2012 (There will be a class on Sat 9th in lieu of June bank holiday)
+Tuesday June 3rd - June 27th (classes on Sat 8th in lieu of June bank holiday)

 Frequently Asked Questions